Project Configurations for Android πŸ› οΈ

 echo If you have some removed or changed keys, please check on <your_upload_log_link> to remove the unwanted keys.

-• When you would like to update only the string keys:
+• To update only the string keys:

 Phrase Update String